 In theory, the concept of Mansfield bars is favorable to drivers who might otherwise slide underneath semi trucks and trailers and sustain serious injuries.
 However, current underride guard requirements might not protect all drivers on the road.
 Whether or not Mansfield bars do enough to keep drivers safe is still up for debate.

 Currently, side Mansfield bars are not required for semi trucks and other large vehicles.
-If a side-impact accident occurs, there is nothing stopping a passenger car from going underneath a semi truck.
+If a side-impact accident occurs, nothing is stopping a passenger car from going underneath a semi-truck.
 Mansfield bars do not protect drivers from this possibility, only from going underneath a trailer from the rear.

 Current Truck Accident Statistics

-Mansfield bars have no effect on the number of semi truck accidents that happen each year.
+Mansfield bars do not affect the number of semi-truck accidents yearly.
 It’s possible that underride guards do prevent injuries and deaths in certain situations, although critics of these safety devices would argue they don’t do enough.